takingupspace/cs4843-assign2/README.md

 ## Elaboration of Technologies Used

+### Each YAML file resides within a separate folder, each with a bash script file that can be run from the AWS CLI

 **network.YAML (Resources created: VPC, IG, NAT Gateway, EIP, and Subnets)**
 ```
 The network dot YAML file contains the VPC's CIDR range, as well as ranges for the two public and two private subnets.